 It’s an unfortunate reality that many marriages will end in divorce.
 Since marriage has been recognized, same-sex divorce has as well.
 North Carolina has been slow to join the growing number of states which recognize same-sex marriage.
 Before the court ruling, couples who had gotten married in other states, moved to North Carolina and subsequently realized they needed to divorce but were unable to do so.
 Their status has been in limbo and they have been unable to move on with their lives.
 Now, they can take advantage of North Carolina divorce laws, end that chapter of their lives for good, and take positive steps for the future.

 Additionally, marriage entitles spouses to all sorts of legal rights especially having to do with property and support.
 When a marriage ends, one of the spouses may be entitled to support payments and both are entitled to an equitable division of the marital assets and debts.
 When couples start contemplating divorce, they are often blindsided by some of the things the law entitles their spouse to.
-It’s a good idea for any couple, but especially same-sex couples who have not had the opportunity to contemplate these issues before to speak to a family law attorney and be advised on their legal rights and options before the separation process begins.

 One of the ways an adult can adopt a child in North Carolina is by adopting the child of his or her spouse.
 This applies if he or she is not already the legal parent of the child.
 Before the recent same-sex marriage decisions, same-sex couples were not able to adopt this way because they were not allowed to be spouses.
 All of that has changed now and married same-sex couples may adopt under North Carolina law the same way.
 This area of the law is unique and it is recommended that you speak with an attorney already familiar with step-parent adoptions.